davidclough/node/_documents/javascript-guide/javascript-guide.md

 **All** other values, including objects that have been initialised, are classed as `truthy` and the runtime will class them as being `true` within a boolean expression.

-#### Truthy and Falsy Don't Work for Comparison
-The concept of truthy and falsy is really only to determine what boolean value is detected if non-boolean variables are evaluated in a boolean fashion.

-It does NOT affect comparison operators in the sense that, just because false and null are both falsy does not mean that they are equal when compared with each other, even just for equality:

-	console.log(false == null);		// false.

-	if (false) { ... }            // condition evaluates to false as false is falsy. if (null) { ... }             // Condition evaluates to false as null is falsy.
+    if (0) { ... }                   // Condition evaluates to false as 0 is falsy.
+    if (null) { ... }                // Condition evaluates to false as null is falsy. if ({}) { ... }                  // Condition evaluates to true - empty object is truthy.

-#### Examples
-	console.log(undefined == null);	 // true
-	console.log("" == 0);		         // true
-	// Of course, if you use ===, the types of both sides will be equated as well. console.log("" === 0);		       // false

-	// An exception: There is an extra IEEE standard which states that NaN can never equal itself.
-	// This is because the value NaN is designed to propogate throughout a calcultaion, i.e. if some part
-	// of an expression equates to NaN, e.g. 0 / 0, the whole expression will equate to NaN.
-	// Not allowing NaN to equal itself was seen as a means of avoiding obscure errors.
-Others may says that
-	// throwing a runtime error is a better alternative. console.log(NaN == NaN);		       // false
-	console.log(0 / 0);
+If you are unsure you can check whether a value is truthy or falsey by preceding it with two `!` operators - the first "nots" the value and returns a boolean, the second "nots it back" but as a boolean rather than the original value:

     // Find the equivalent boolean value of an expression.
 You can do this by "not"ing a value twice. console.log(!!undefined);          // false
     console.log(!!null);  	           // false
     console.log(!!0);	                 // false

     // 0 within quotes is a non-empty string and is therefor truthy. console.log(!!"0");	               // true

+#### Truthy and Falsy Don't Work for Comparison
+The concept of truthy and falsy is really only to determine what boolean value is detected if non-boolean variables are evaluated in a boolean fashion.

+It does NOT affect comparison operators in the sense that, just because false and null are both falsy does not mean that they are equal when compared with each other, even when using just the equality operator rather than the identity operator:

+	console.log(0 == null);		       // false.

+See [Comparison Operators & Equality](language-comparison-operators), further down, for more information on how values of different types are compared..

 #### Uses
 It is really only used for writing less cluttered code **but** in places where the user **knows** the context, e.g. a variable will only equal particular type(s) due to the structure of their code.
-It could be used to write some really obscure code that only you can understand but nobody recommends this.

 	// Only set the value of any object variable to something different if it does not have a value already.
 	// The "know context" here is that obj is only assigned to objects and will never be used to contain a